DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 The camera calibration is an **iterative process**, where the user needs to select a set of calibration images where the grid pattern is correctly detected.
 The function:``deeplabcut.calibrate_cameras(config_path)`` extracts the grid pattern from the calibration images and store them under the `corners` directory.
 The grid pattern could be 8x8 or 5x5 etc. We use a pattern of the 8x6 grid to find the internal corners of the checkerboard.

 In some cases, it may happen that the corners are not detected correctly or the order of corners detected in the camera-1 image and camera-2 image is incorrect.
-We need to remove these pair of images as they will reduce the calibration accuracy.
+You need to remove these pair of images from the **calibration_images** folder as they will reduce the calibration accuracy.

 To begin, please place your images into the **calibration_images** directory.